Table of Contents

 What does the word cognition resemble?
 Many people would simply say a better memory.
 But a better memory is just one part of cognition.

 Nootropics can’t be split entirely up into separate categories, as one might say that memory is only a part of cognition, and others might claim it has to have its separate category.

 There are, however, a few nootropics that don’t fit the regular mold of a memory enhancer, that we would still like to include on our list.

-Acetyl L-Carnitine may be beneficial in a nootropic stack, but it is far from a necessary compound.
+Acetyl L-Carnitine may be beneficial, but it is far from a necessary compound.

 If you’re a regular gym-goer, we are pretty sure you’ve come across this word before.
 Creatine is your body’s first source of fuel when you do strenuous exercise or hard labor.
 Up until now, creatine was only considered as a strength-building supplement, but recent studies show creatine also contributes to much improved cognitive function and quicker problem-solving.

 Creatine is entirely safe to use daily.
 It is recommended taking about 5 g per day.
 Take anything more than that, and your muscles will become oversaturated with creatine.

 Creatine may be added for gym-goers, but until more research is done, we do not recommend taking it as a cognitive-enhancing supplement.

 Huperzine A is a highly concentrated extract from the Chinese club moss plant, highly regarded in traditional Chinese medicine.
 One study proved Huperzine A was responsible for visible improvement in the subjects’ memory and learning skills compared to the second group that was given a placebo.